Viral Video Shows A Woman Allegedly Calling The Cops On A Black Man Who Asked Her To Leash Her Dog

 People on social media were outraged by the video’s contents.
 Many users labeled the woman a “Karen,” which is a derogatory term often used to describe women perceived to be acting racist or rude.

-TMZ noted that the video showed the woman calling the police and trying to make her voice sound distressed, so it would appear she was in “imminent danger.”
+TMZ noted that the video showed the woman calling the police and trying to make her voice sound distressed so it would appear she was in “imminent danger.”

 The man seemed to remain calm throughout the clip.
 He did not attempt to dissuade her from contacting the NYPD.